michaelhd/webapp2-2015/README.md

 #Advance Web Application and Design

-This is where you will upload all your outputs for the laboratory, assignments and projects.
+This is where you will upload all your outputs for the laboratory activities, assignments and projects.

 ##What is Git?